alankan886/SuperMemo2/README.md

 <a name="changelog">

 ## Changelog
+2.0.0 (2021-03-14): Major changes/rebuild, Update recommended
+- Rebuilt and simplfied the package.

 1.0.3 (2021-01-30): Minor bug fix, Update recommended
 - Re-evaluate the default date argument to first_review() on each call.